bertbaron/paad/README.md

 # paad

-Clojure library for problem solving with search algorithms like Depth-first, A* and IDA
+Clojure library for problem solving with search algorithms like Depth-first, A\* and IDA\*

 ## Usage

-As an example we will sort a vector of elements with the minimal number of swaps of neighbouring elements:
+As an example we will sort a vector of elements with the minimal number of swaps of neighboring elements:

     (ns paad.examples.swaps
       (:require [paad.core :as p]))